awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 Output:

 ```
-WARN[0000] Skipping unsupported YAML option...           option name=networks
-WARN[0000] Skipping unsupported YAML option for service...  option name=networks service name=wordpress
-Name                                            State    Ports TaskDefinition
+Name                                           State    Ports                     TaskDefinition  Health
-a06a6642-12c5-4006-b1d1-033994580605/wordpress  RUNNING  54.146.193.73:80->80/tcp  tutorial:9
+tutorial/0c2862e6e39e4eff92ca3e4f843c5b9a/web  RUNNING  34.222.202.55:80->80/tcp  tutorial:1      UNKNOWN
 ```

-In the above example, you can see the `wordpress` container from your compose file, and also the IP address and port of the web server\.
-If you point your web browser at that address, you should see the WordPress installation wizard\.
+In the above example, you can see the `web` container from your compose file, and also the IP address and port of the web server\.
+If you point your web browser at that address, you should see the PHP web application\.
 Also in the output is the `task-id` value for the container\.
 Copy the task ID as you use it in the next step\.

 ## Step 7: View the Container Logs<a name="ECS_CLI_tutorial_fargate_view_running"></a>

 View the logs for the task:

 ```
-ecs-cli logs --task-id a06a6642-12c5-4006-b1d1-033994580605 --follow --cluster-config tutorial
+ecs-cli logs --task-id 0c2862e6e39e4eff92ca3e4f843c5b9a --follow --cluster-config tutorial
 ```

 **Note**